EvidentSecurity/esp-sdk-ruby/docs/CustomSignaturesApi.md

 id = 56 # Integer | Custom Signature ID

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information.
   description: "description_example", # String | The description of the custom signature that is displayed on alerts
+  external_account_ids: [56], # Array<Integer> | The external account IDs this custom signature should run for.
+If no accounts are selected the custom signature will not be run.
   identifier: "identifier_example", # String | The identifier to use for the custom signature.
 Common format is AWS:- such as AWS:IAM-001
   name: "name_example", # String | The name of the custom signature
   resolution: "resolution_example", # String | Details for how to resolve this custom signature that is displayed on alerts
-  risk_level: "risk_level_example", # String | The risk-level of the problem identified by the custom signature.
+  risk_level: "risk_level_example" # String | The risk-level of the problem identified by the custom signature.
 Valid values are low, medium, high
-  external_account_ids: [56], # Array<Integer> | The external account IDs this custom signature should run for.
-If no accounts are selected the custom signature will not be run.
-  include: "include_example" # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions See Including Objects for more information.
 }

 begin